Jgithub02/SQL-Learning-Journey/README.md

 - ```FULL (OUTER) JOIN```: Returns all rows when there is a match in either the left or right table.

 ## INNER JOIN
+The INNER JOIN returns only rows that have matching values in both tables.

+You can use just JOIN instead of INNER JOIN, as INNER is the default join type.

 We can create the following SQL statement (that contains an INNER JOIN), that selects records that have matching values in both tables:
 ```
 SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate